nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your HealthContact application.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI (Graphical User Interface) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

 <img src="images/Ui.png" width="800px" height ="500px">